Subboreal: Dating

-The Subboreal is usually defined as 5660 to 3710 years BP.
-The lower limit is flexible, as some authors prefer to use 4400 BCE, or 6350 BP in northwestern Poland, even 4830 BC, or 6780 BP, And others use 5000 calendar years, or 3050 BCE.
+The Subboreal is usually defined as 5660 to 3710 years before the present (BP).
+The lower limit is flexible, as some authors prefer to use 4400 BCE, or 6350 BP even 4830 BC, or 6780 BP.
+Others use 5000 calendar years, or 3050 BCE.
 The upper limit of the Subboreal and, therefore the beginning of the Subatlantic, is also flexible and can be attributed to 1170 to 830 BCE, but it is usually fixed at 450 BCE.
 In varve years, the Subboreal corresponds to 5660 to 2750 years BP.

 The boundary between the older and the younger Subboreal is considered to be 1350 BCE.

 Climatic evolution

-The climate was generally drier and slightly cooler (by about 0.1 °C) than in the preceding Atlantic but still warmer than today.
+The climate was generally drier and slightly cooler (by about 0.1 °C) than in the preceding Atlantic but still warmer than during the 20th century.
 The temperatures were 0.7 °C higher than during the following Subatlantic.
 Consequently, in Scandinavia the lower limit of glaciers was 100 to 200 m higher than during the Subatlantic.
 On the whole, the oscillating temperatures slightly receded in the course of the Subboreal by about 0.3 °C.

 In the Aegean, the beginning of the Subboreal was marked by a pronounced drought, centered around 5600 years BP.
 Of far greater importance was the coming to an end of the African Humid Period, reflected in the lakes of subtropical Africa (such as Lake Chad) experiencing a rapid fall in their water levels.
-During the interval 6200 to 5000 years BP, drier conditions were in southern Mesopotamia, causing great demographic changes and probably instigating the end of the ancient city of Uruk.
+During the interval 5000 to 4000 years BP, drier conditions in southern Mesopotamia caused great demographic changes and the abandonment of settlings due to extreme aridity.

 In Germany, a drastic climatic cooling can be observed around 5000 varve years BP in the maars of the Eifel.
 In the preceding interval lasting from 8200 till 5000 varve years (Holocene Climatic Optimum), the July temperatures were on average still 1 °C higher.
 At the same time, the January temperatures were rising and the yearly precipitation increased.

 In Northern Africa and in the Near East, the interval from 4700 to 4100 years BP had renewed and lasting dry conditions, as is indicated by lake level minima.
 Between 4500 and 4100 years BP, monsoonal precipitations weakened, a possible cause for the upheavals that led to the end of the Old Kingdom of Egypt.

 The Levant shows a similar climatic evolution.
 The dry conditions prevailing in Mesopotamia around 4200 years BP probably resulted in the downfall of the Akkadian Empire.